Your question's - answered!

 Is the Rohloff E-14 also available for alternative E-motors?

-The E-14 gear mech is currently, at the time of press (September 2017), only available for new bicycles using the Bosch eBike-System.
+The E-14 gear mech is currently, at the time of press (March 2020), only available for new bicycles using the Bosch or Panasonic FIT eBike-System.
 The Active Line, Active Line Plus, Performance Line, Performance Line CX and Bosch Gen 4 are all compatible.
 Both the Intuvia, Nyon and Kiox displays will be supported.

-Can I convert my existing Bosch powered E-bike to run the Rohloff E-14 shifting system?
+Can I convert my existing Bosch or Panasonic FIT powered E-bike to run the Rohloff E-14 shifting system?

 No. A retrofit E-14 kit is currently, at the time of press (September 2017), unavailable.